 Generally speaking, you can claim any expenses that are related to your business when you file your taxes.
 As an OnlyFans creator, you’ll likely have costs such as your rent/mortgage, internet, computer hardware etc. Even things such as lights, cameras, outfits, lube, and toys would be considered legitimate business expenses.

 The key thing to understand is that you can only claim the percentage related to your business.
-For example, let’s say 75% of your internet usage is for work and 25% is personal use.
+For example, let’s say 75% of your internet usage is for work and 25% is for personal use.
 In this case, you’d only be able to claim 75% of your internet bills as a business expense.
 Another example would be your office space.
 If your setup takes up 15% of your home, you could claim 15% of your rent/mortgage as a business expense.

 Any money you spend on advertising or office expenses would also be obvious business expenses.
+One of the biggest mistakes freelancers make is not claiming their business expenses.

 If you’re going to claim any business expenses, you need to keep your receipts.
 These receipts validate your costs and will be helpful if you ever get audited.
 Besides hanging onto your receipts, you’ll want to create a log of your expenses, so when you do your OnlyFans taxes for Canadians, things will be easier.